-What is an FTE?
-How Do I Calculate Employee FTEs?
+What is an FTE and How Do I Calculate Employee FTEs?

 The term FTE or Full-time Equivalent is used in many contexts in employment situations.

 It is sometimes useful to know how many full-time and part-time employees are working in a business.
 But some part-time employees work different hours, and they must be included in the calculation of the number of full-time employees.
 For the purposes we are discussing here, 40 hours is usually considered full time, and one FTE is equal to one full-time employee.

 Let's say you have three employees.
 One works 40 hours a week, the other works 35 hours a week, and the third works 30 hours a week.
 You need to do a calculation to determine how many FTE's you have.

 The simplest calculation is to add up the total hours worked by all three employees and divide that total by 40.
 The total of 105 hours divided by 40 is 2.63.
 You have 2.63 full-time equivalent employees.

 In the context of the Affordable Care Act (Obamacare), FTE's are calculated in a specific way.
 This calculation of the number of an employer’s FTEs is used for determining whether an employer is an Applicable Large Employer, for several purposes: